gevulotnetwork/taiko-demo/README.md

 Operation not permitted (os error 1)
 ```

-In this particular case, the work around was not so simple:
+In this particular case, the work-around was not so simple:
 - build the solidity compiler library (C++, )
 - link the libraries to the prover executable.
 - import an external function from the library, and call it from Rust.